 Bear McCreary (Godzilla: King of the Monsters; The Walking Dead; Happy Death Day 2U; Hell Fest; et al) composed the soundtrack for their Child’s Play reboot.
 Several reviews have praised McCreary’s score.

-By the end of its theatrical run, Child’s Play had taken $29,208,403 at the US box office, slightly below expectations after a fairly sustained and sometimes amusing publicity campaign by Orion that referenced Toy Story 4 being released the same day.
-Worldwide takings are not available.
+By the end of its theatrical run, Child’s Play had taken $44,902,237 globally, slightly below expectations after a fairly sustained and sometimes amusing publicity campaign by Orion that referenced Toy Story 4 being released the same day.
 The reported budget was $10 million.

 Soon after the project was announced, Jennifer Tilly, star of Bride of Chucky, Seed of Chucky, Curse of Chucky and Cult of Chucky, tweeted her disdain at the new Child’s Play movie, saying “New “Chucky” movie?
 Ummm… no. Tiffany and I are gonna sit this one out. #NotmyChucky”